 Reviews will be undertaken in line with agreed dates.
 The review process will evaluate the impact and quality of support and interventions.
 It will also take account of the views of the pupil and their parents.
 The class teacher, in conjunction with the SENDCo will revise the support and outcomes based on the pupils' progress and development making any necessary amendments going forward, in consultation with parents and the pupil.
 Parents will be provided with clear information about the impact of support to enable them to be involved in planning the next steps.
-Each term, parents will be invited to a SEND consultation evening where your child's Learning Plan targets can be discussed and reviewed.

 How will you help me to support their learning?
+(IRR)